Minnesota Privacy & Security Resources

 The Minnesota Health Records Access Study (2013) identified gaps and opportunities for providing resources and guidance to health and health care providers to aid in implementing more robust privacy and security programs throughout the state.

 In 2014, the Minnesota Department of Health (MDH), in consultation with the Minnesota e-Health Advisory Committee, convened the Minnesota e-Health Privacy and Security Workgroup to provide expert analysis and opinions on materials and resources that may be used to enhance privacy and security programs throughout the state.
-The work is going, and current resources are available at the links below.
+The work is ongoing, and current resources are available at the links below.

 Minnesota Standard Consent Form to Release Health Information (PDF 212KB/3 pgs)